debojyoti10CC/stellar_level_34/README.md

 With a premium glassmorphic UI, it ensures complete transparency: campaigns are strictly bound by their on-chain goals and deadlines, and creators can only withdraw funds once those fully trustless conditions are met.

-## 🎯 Key Features
-- **Native XLM Integration**: Complete shift to the native Stellar Asset Contract (SAC).
-No need for custom tokens; donations and goals are denominated purely in XLM.
-- **Trustless Escrow**: The smart contract acts as an escrow.
-The funds sit securely on-chain until the goal is met or the deadline has passed.
-- **Creator Withdrawals**: Creators can extract their XLM instantly once conditions are met.
-- **Live Data Polling**: Real-time integration with the Stellar Testnet using Freighter API and `@stellar/stellar-sdk`.
-- **Premium UI**: Modern dark mode, glassmorphism aesthetics, responsive campaign grids, dynamic progress bars, and beautifully animated toast notifications.

-## 🛠️ Tech Stack
-- **Smart Contracts**: Rust & Soroban (Stellar)
-- **Frontend**: React, Vite, Vanilla CSS
-- **Wallet**: Freighter (Stellar browser extension)
-- **Icons**: Lucide-React
-- **Dev Tools**: Stellar CLI, rustc

 ---
 https://youtu.be/0XcUFu0G8JI